Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 # PyTorch container user instructions

-**BETA VERSION, problems may occur and may not be solved quickly.**

 The containers that are provided by the LUMI User Support Team can be used in two possible ways: